- 2 tbsp butter

 - 2 c Parmigiano Reggiano, finely grated, plus more for serving

-Once water is boiling, add a generous handful of salt, and then add the pasta, cooking until al dente, about 8 or 9 minutes.
+Once water is boiling, add a generous amount of salt (about 2 tbsp), and then add the pasta, cooking until al dente, about 8–9 minutes.
 Remove from heat.

 Add 1/3 c of pasta water to the skillet with the melted butter and olive oil.
 Using tongs, quickly add pasta directly from the pot and toss well to thoroughly coat with sauce.
 Add the cheese, continuing to toss pasta well, adding a bit more pasta water (1–2 tbsp) to achieve a creamy consistency.
 Season to taste with salt and more pepper if desired.
 Portion into bowls, grate fresh Parmigiano Reggiano on top and serve immediately.

 *This is traditionally a very peppery pasta, but if you don’t like as much pepper, feel free to cut the amount back to 1 ½ or 1 tsp instead.

 Tell Us What You Think